 Portability of online content service

-At present, UK consumers can access their online content services (for example, Netflix) when they temporarily travel to another EU member state.
+Prior to Brexit, UK consumers can access their online content services (for example, Netflix) when they temporarily travel to another EU member state.
 The same is true for EU customers temporarily visiting the UK.
-In the event of a no deal Brexit, portability of online content services between the UK and EU will cease when the UK leaves the EU.
+Portability of online content services between the UK and EU will cease when the UK leaves the EU.
 Consequently UK customers visiting the EU and EU customers visiting the UK may see restrictions to the content ordinarily available to them when in their home state.

 Country-of-origin principle for copyright clearance in satellite broadcasting

-At present, cultural heritage institutions established in a member state of the EEA are entitled to digitise orphan works in their collection and make them available online across the EEA without the permission of the right holder.
-The government explains that UK-based cultural heritage institutions that continue to do this may be infringing copyright.
+Prior to Brexit, cultural heritage institutions established in a member state of the EEA are entitled to digitise orphan works in their collection and make them available online across the EEA without the permission of the right holder.
+The UK Government explains that UK-based cultural heritage institutions that continue to do this may be infringing copyright.

-Therefore, except for those in specialised industries (such as broadcasting) or with specific copyright portfolios (such as those with database rights), businesses are unlikely to be significantly affected, at least immediately, by a ‘no deal’ Brexit.
+Therefore, except for those in specialised industries (such as broadcasting) or with specific copyright portfolios (such as those with database rights), businesses are unlikely to be significantly affected, at least immediately, following exit day.